Building credit at the local level

 Local communities can take action to address the issue of access to credit.
-To better understand the scope of this issue at the local level, we took data from our on credit invisibility and created individual credit profiles for some states, larger cities, and smaller cities.
+To better understand the scope of this issue at the local level, we took data from our 2015 Data Point on credit invisibility and created individual credit profiles for some states, larger cities, and smaller cities.
 In most of the localities we examined, between 16 and 25 percent of adults had limited access to credit due to a limited credit history.

 Locality-specific credit profiles